flennerhag/alstm/README.md

 # Adaptive LSTM (aLSTM)

-[PyTorch](https://pytorch.org/) implementation of the adaptive LSTM ([https://arxiv.org/abs/1805.08574](https://arxiv.org/abs/1805.08574)).

-aLSTM is an extension of the standard LSTM that implements adaptive parameterization.
+[PyTorch](https://pytorch.org/) implementation of the adaptive LSTM ([https://arxiv.org/abs/1805.08574](https://arxiv.org/abs/1805.08574)), an extension of the standard LSTM that increases model flexibility through adaptive parameterization.

-Adaptive parameterization increases model flexibility given a parameter budget, allowing more flexible and statistically efficient models.
-The aLSTM converges faster than the LSTM and reaches better generalizing performance.
-It is also very stable; no need to use gradient clipping, even for sequences of up to thousands of terms.
+The aLSTM converges faster than the LSTM with superior generalizing performance.
+It is also stable; no need to use gradient clipping, even for sequences of up to thousands of terms.
+For more info, see the paper or the informal [write up](http://flennerhag.com/2018-06-09-breaking-activation-function-bottleneck/).

 If you use this code or our results in your research, please cite

 ```
 @article{Flennerhag:2018alstm,
   title   = {{Breaking the Activation Function Bottleneck through Adaptive Parameterization}},
   author  = {Flennerhag, Sebastian and Hujun, Yin and Keane, John and Elliot, Mark},
-  journal = {{arXiv preprint, arXiv:1805.08574}},
+  journal = {{arXiv preprint arXiv:1805.08574}},
   year    = {2018}
 }
 ```